 6.2 DC/DC Converter Test (Over Discharge and external short)

 The DCDC converter functions as an over-discharge and short-circuit protection device.
 There is no reverse current flow from the output side of the DCDC converter to the input side.
 In the test, an external power supply from 3.8V to 4.2V is connected instead of a battery and the input and output voltages of the DCDC converter were measured.
 If no voltage is applied to the input side when a voltage is applied to the output side, the circuit is disconnected, and no reverse current flow occurs.
-EM after vibration and FM before/after vibration test results for DRAGONFLY are shown in Tables 6.2-1, Table 6.2-2, and Table 6.2-3.
+EM after vibration and FM before vibration test results for DRAGONFLY are shown in Tables 6.2-1, Table 6.2-2.
 Protective devices are functionally tested for flight products before/after FM vibration test.
-The output of the DCDC convertor remains even when voltage is applied to the output of the DCDC convertor, and no reverse current is generated.
+The output of the DC/DC converter remains even when voltage is applied to the output of the DC/DC convertor, and no reverse current is generated.
 Hence, the DC/DC converters functionally protect the battery from over-discharging and short-circuit.